seqan/seqan/manual/source/Tutorial/SequencesInDepth.rst

   * **Description**
     String that stores its sequence characters in blocks.
   * **Applications**
-    The :dox:`SequenceConcept#capacity capacity` of the string can quickly be increased.
+    The :dox:`SequenceConcept#capacity` of the string can quickly be increased.
 Good choice for growing strings or stacks.
   * **Limitations**
     Iteration and random access to values is slightly slower than for :dox:`AllocString Alloc String`.